Setup Caddy as a reverse proxy on NixOS (Part 2: Hardening)

 1. Yes to time-based

-2. Import the generated QR code or secret key to OTP app (recommends Aegis for Android)
+2. Import the generated QR code or secret key to an OTP app or password manager.

 3. Enter OTP